 The Company's objectives with respect to its capital structure are to maintain effective access to capital on a long-term basis at reasonable rates, and to deliver appropriate financial returns.
 In order to ensure ongoing access to capital, the Company targets to maintain strong credit quality.
-At December 31, 2023 and 2022, the Company's capital structure was as follows:
+As at December 31, 2024 and 2023, the Company's capital structure was as follows:

-As at December 31 (millions of dollars) 2023 2022
+As at December 31 (millions of dollars) 2024 2023

-Short-term notes payable 279 1,374
+Short-term notes payable 200 279

-Long-term debt payable within one year 700 733
+Long-term debt payable within one year 1,150 700

-Less: cash and cash equivalents - (458)
+Less: cash and cash equivalents (690)

-979 1,649
+660 979

-Long-term debt 14,286 12,606
+Long-term debt 15,905 14,286

 Common shares 2,957 2,957

-Retained earnings 9,033 8,634
+Retained earnings 9,454 9,033

-Total capital 27,255 25,846
+Total capital 28,976 27,255

 Hydro One has customary covenants typically associated with long-term debt.
-Long-term debt and credit facility covenants limit permissible debt to 75% of its total capitalization, limit the ability to sell assets and impose a negative pledge provision, subject to customary exceptions.
-At December 31, 2023, the Company was in compliance with all financial covenants and limitations associated with the outstanding borrowings and credit facilities.
+Long-term debt and credit facility covenants limit permissible debt to 75% of its total capitalization, limit the ability to sell assets, and impose a negative pledge provision, subject to customary exceptions.
+As at December 31, 2024, the Company was in compliance with all financial covenants and limitations associated with the outstanding borrowings and credit facilities.